DallanQ/everdell_3/Manual.md

 After you have performed the Prepare for Season action, Rugwort immediately performs his Prepare for Season action, which consists of these steps:

-1) Check to see if he has enough of the colored cards in his city to achieve any of the four basic Events.
+1. Check to see if he has enough of the colored cards in his city to achieve any of the four basic Events.
 If so, place that Event(s) in his city.

-2) Take his new worker and place it on the #1 Meadow card (#2 for summer, and #3 & #4 for autumn), so by the end of the game he will have a worker on the top 4 Meadow cards.
+2. Take his new worker and place it on the #1 Meadow card (#2 for summer, and #3 & #4 for autumn), so by the end of the game he will have a worker on the top 4 Meadow cards.
 You cannot play these cards anymore, but Rugwort still can.

-3) Moving counter-clockwise, move his worker to the next Forest card.
+3. Moving counter-clockwise, move his worker to the next Forest card.

 During the spring Prepare for Season action, move his worker from the 3 twigs location to the 2 resin location.
 During summer, move his worker to the 1 pebble location.
 During autumn, move his worker to the 1 berry and 1 card location.

 In autumn, remove his worker from the 3rd Forest tile and place it instead on the 3-point Journey space.

-### Scoring
+### Scoring (page 15)

 Rugwort will score: 2 points per card in his city (3 points for each purple Prosperity card), 3 points for each basic Event he achieved, 3 points for each special Event that you did not achieve, 3 points for his worker on Journey, and any point tokens that you gave him.

-### Year Two: "Rugwort the Rotten"
+### Year Two: "Rugwort the Rotten" (page 16)

 Same rules as Year One with these additional rules:

 Place his worker on the 4-point Journey space instead of the 3.

 Rugwort gains 6 points for every special Event that you did not achieve, instead of 3.

-### Year Three: "Rugwort the Rapscallion"
+### Year Three: "Rugwort the Rapscallion" (page 16)

 Same rules as Year Two with these additional rules:

 Place his worker on the 5-point Journey space instead of the 4.